 This glaze is 85% Albany Slip and 20% Ferro Frit 3195.
-These bisque tiles were dipped in a brushing glaze version of it.
-Thin application on front tile, normal thickness on back one.
-The material gels slurries and requires a lot of water to create a usable slurry.
+These bisque tiles were dipped in a brushing glaze version of it (just water and powder).
+The glaze is applied quite thin on the front tile and thicker on the back one.
+The material gelled slurries and required a lot of water to make them thin enough to use.
+For assured success, this or any glaze that had a high percentage required mixing the raw Albany Slip with a calcined Albany Slip (which people had to make on their own).

 These three melt flows and mugs were fired at cone 6 (using the C6DHSC firing schedule).
-The benchmark recipe is 80% clay and 20% Ferro Frit 3195 (our standard GA6-B recipe).
+The benchmark recipe is 80% clay and 20% Ferro Frit 3195 (the standard GA6-B recipe).

 -The center melt flow (and matching buff stoneware mug below) employ the original Albany Slip.